aditirajesh/VC-using-Git/README.md

     - Compared and pulled request in remote, successfully merging feature into the master branch
     - pulled the changes from remote onto the local repository

+## Task 10:
+**Comprehensive Workflow with Forced Pushes and Recovery

+    - Simulate an advanced Git scenario that includes forced pushes, recovering lost commits, and a multi-branch workflow.

+**Soln:**

+    - created <file10_1.txt> in task10 folder, master branch
+    - edited the file and made initial commit.
+    - created new branch, called bugfix from master and made changes to <file10_1.txt> on the bugfix branch
+    - used rebase to make histories linear, then called interactive rebase to reword the commit
+    - force pushed the commit onto remote
+    - to recoved the intiial commit made, used git reflog
+    - used git reset -- hard on the lost commit to recover it back
+    - did a force push on the recovered commit on the remote server.